Xomega-Net/Xomega.Docs/docs/generators/model/enums.md

 ### Running the generator

 You can run this generator for the entire model only.
-Generally, you would run it only during initial model import from the database.
+Generally, you would run it only during the initial model import from the database.

 This generator doesn't have to be included in the build of the model project in the configuration.

 :::caution
-If you rerun the generator to import additional enumerations after changing configuration of the source objects, it may add enumerations with the same names as the previously imported enumerations, which would result in model validation errors.
-Therefore, it is better to copy the enumerations you need to other model files, and delete the generated `.xom` files afterwards to avoid such errors.
+If you rerun the generator to import additional enumerations after changing the configuration of the source objects, it may add enumerations with the same names as the previously imported enumerations, which would result in model validation errors.
+Therefore, it is better to copy the enumerations you need to other model files and delete the generated `.xom` files afterward to avoid such errors.
 :::

 ### Customizing the output

 You can edit imported enumerations in the model after you run the generator, but you will need to move them to separate files, to avoid losing your changes if you rerun the generator later on.

-### Cleaning generator’s output
+### Cleaning the generator’s output

-This generator does not support cleaning of the generated files.
+This generator does not support the cleaning of the generated files.

 :::tip
-You may want to output the imported enumerations into a dedicated folder under the model project, and move the desired generated enumerations to files in a different folder, so that it would be easy to delete the generated folder after that.
+You may want to output the imported enumerations into a dedicated folder under the model project, and move the desired generated enumerations to files in a different folder so that it would be easy to delete the generated folder after that.
 :::